Damigah/Web-App-DevOps-Project/README.md

 ### **Source Repository Configuration**

-The source code for our application is hosted on GitHub and select the repository you want to work with.
+The source code for our application is hosted on GitHub and select the repository on GitHub you want to work with.

 ### **Starter Pipeline Template**

-After selecting the repository in GitHub, select the pipeline to initiate using a **Starter Pipeline template** that provides a foundation to add tasks like Docker image and a Kubernetes file.
+After selecting the repository in GitHub, select the pipeline to initiate using a **Starter Pipeline template** that provides a foundation to add tasks with using Docker image, Kubernetes file and many more.

 ### **Pipeline Trigger**:

-- The pipeline is defaulted to automatically execute on each push to the main branch of the application repository i.e main (shown in the image below).
+- The pipeline is defaulted to automatically execute on each push to the **main** branch of the application repository i.e main (shown in the image below).

 ![image](https://github.com/Damigah/Web-App-DevOps-Project/assets/124197859/9669464c-a47a-4bc6-b2e0-1e866386ce91)